-- Ongoing completion of homework, reading around the topics and revision is key to success. - We use high-quality learning materials including revision materials which our students value highly. - Awareness of what is happening in the 'real world' is key to help link theoretical knowledge to application eg the economic impact of the furlough scheme, why inflation is increasing etc.
+- Ongoing completion of homework, reading around the topics and revision is key to success. - We use high-quality learning materials including revision materials which our students value highly. - Awareness of what is happening in the 'real world' is key to help link theoretical knowledge to application eg why have we experienced the cost of living crisis, why is the government planning to cut winter fuel payments to some pensioners?